tomaseketorp/LimeBootstrapServices/documentation/docs/BasicUsage.md

 ###Hiding or showing elements

 It is common that some elements only should be visible for certain users or when specific conditions apply.
-The Data-visibility is used as follows:
+It can be done in two different ways.
+Either use the LIME Bootstrap data-binding `vbaVisible:` or use the knockout binding `visible:`.

+The `vbaVisible:` is used as follows.
+A VBA function is called, handling the logic whether the element should be visible or not, returning a boolean.
+__true:__ Element is visible
+__false:__ Element hidden

+In complex cases the VBA-function can take input parameters to reduce the number of VBA functions required.

 ```html
 <li data-bind="vbaVisible:'ActionPad_Helpdesk.HideLinks, take'"></li>
 ```

-You can also use knockouts built in handler `visible:` to hide or show elements, any valid Javascript will be evaluated.
+You can also use knockout's built in handler `visible:` to hide or show elements.
+Any valid Javascript will be evaluated.
 Example:

 ```html
 <!-- Shows an bootstrap alert if the todo is late.
 Moment.js is used to parse and handle dates.-->